namhyung/uftrace/doc/uftrace-record.md

 ========
 The uftrace tool supports triggering actions on selected function calls (with or without filters) and/or signals.
 Currently supported triggers are listed below.
-The BNF for trigger specification is:
+The BNF for trigger specification is as follows:

     <trigger>    :=  <symbol> "@" <actions>
     <actions>    :=  <action>  | <action> "," <actions>